kchapelier/convchain/README.md

  - *resultSize :* Width and height of the generated pattern.
  - *n :* Receptor size, an integer greater than 0.
- - *temperature :* Temperature, a value between 0 and 1.
+ - *temperature :* Temperature, a float.
  - *iterations :* Number of iterations.
  - *rng :* A function to use as random number generator, defaults to Math.random.